doritoes/ipgiraffe.com/2_Lambda_Function_Go.md

 # Create Go Lambda Function
-Where we demonstrate creating a Lambda function written on go on the Amazon Linux runtime.
+Where we demonstrate creating a Lambda function written in Go on the Amazon Linux runtime.

 A Windows 11 workstation was used for the process below.